Swarnim55/youtube_clone/README.md

 5. Created Video Feed Component and consumed youtube video API from Rapid API with axios.
 6. Created and styled video cards, rendered videos based on category.
 7. Created channel cards, consumed and passed channel details to the component file.
-8. Created channel detail page
+8. Created channel detail component and search feed component by passing data from card and feed.